LT-IntroToAI-SY2526/assignment6-part2-per4-AlexZ-0/a6_part2_writeup.md

 What was your model's R² score?
 What does this tell you about how well your model predicts house prices?
 Is there room for improvement?

 **YOUR ANSWER:**
+The model’s R2 score is 0.9936, which means it explains about 99.36% of the variance in house prices.